Pauolosavery/extra-algorithm-prime-factors-eratosthenes/README.md

 ### Eratosthenes' Sieve

-You'll need to use one of the oldest algorithms, [Eratosthenes' Sieve][].
+You'll need to use one of the oldest algorithms, [Eratosthenes' Sieve][https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes].

 In the code you're going to search for the prime multiplier of a given number, running through all the numbers from 1 to the given number until you find the prime multiplier.
 You check first number 1, then number 2, then number 3, 4, 5, 6, and so on.